Not a real patient.

-FACT: Even if you have cancer, knowing your BRCA status can let you know if you are eligible for certain treatment options that are specific to your unique type of cancer.
+FACT: Even if you have cancer, knowing your BRCA status can let you and your doctor know if you are eligible for certain treatment options that are specific to your unique type of cancer.
 It can also help inform your family of their own potential cancer risk.

 FACT: Regardless of age or family history, it is never too late to get BRCA tested.
 You can test for an inherited BRCA mutation at any time with a germline test.
 Even if your cancer has already been diagnosed or has returned, you can still get tested.
 Knowing the truth about your BRCA status can empower you to take action.